Social Work (SOWK)

 SOWK 4565 Social and Environmental Impact Assessments (3 Credits)

 Social and environmental impact assessments are important tools for analyzing and managing both the intended and unintended consequences of development projects on human and ecological systems in order to bring about a more equitable and sustainable social ecological system.
-This class incorporates an understanding of the history and concepts of the three levels of impact assessments (micro, mezzo, and macro) into the research process that is the core of social impact assessments.
-Students prepare and evaluate social ecological impact assessments through learning to identify and define problems, select theoretical frameworks appropriate to the problem, identify research questions, design a study appropriate for the identified questions, gather and analyze data, and write the final assessment.
-Particular attention is paid to assessing the effects of interventions on vulnerable populations.
+This class will incorporate an understanding of the history and concepts of the three levels of impact assessments (micro, mezzo, and macro) into the research process that is the core of social impact assessments.
+Students will be able to prepare and evaluate social ecological impact assessments through learning to identify and define problems, select theoretical frameworks appropriate to the problem, identify research questions, design a study appropriate for the identified questions, gather and analyze data, and write the final assessment.
+Particular attention will be paid to assessing the effects of interventions on vulnerable populations.
 Other topics will focus on the practical aspects of project team selection and management, timelines, and the communication of findings to stakeholders.

 SOWK 4600 Child Welfare Policies and Services (3 Credits)